SE-Fall-24-4GPA/VogueX/README.md

 Note:

-Ensure Ollama is running locally before starting the application.
+Ensure Ollama is running locally before starting the application. command = `ollama serve`

 ## Contributors:
-- Haricharan Bharathi (hbharat2)
+- Jayesh Gajbhar ()
-- Gokul Prakash Ramesh (gramesh4)
+- Skanda Shastry ()
-- Raghunandan Mante (rmante)
+- Swapnil Santosh Jakhi (sjakhi)

-> This project was completed as part of **Project 2 for the CSC510 Software Engineering** class in the NC State Graduate Program for Computer Science and was built upon the original repository by [mukunda-p/vogueX---Fashion-Recommender](https://github.com/mukunda-p/vogueX---Fashion-Recommender.git).
+> This project was completed as part of **Project 3 for the CSC510 Software Engineering** class in the NC State Graduate Program for Computer Science and was built upon the original repository by [NC-State-24/VogueX---Fashion-Recommender](https://github.com/NC-State-24/VogueX).

 ## More Details - Documentation
 Please visit the below link for more details on our project and various use cases detailing all the release cycles.